Peridot: Etymology

 The origin of the name peridot is uncertain.
-The Oxford English Dictionary suggests an alteration of Anglo–Norman pedoretés (classical Latin pæderot-), a kind of opal, rather than the Arabic word faridat, meaning "gem".
+The Oxford English Dictionary suggests an alteration of Anglo–Norman pedoretés (classical Latin pæderot-), a kind of opal, rather than the Arabic word faridat, meaning "gemstone".

-The Middle English Dictionary's entry on peridot includes several variations: peridod, peritot, pelidod and pilidod — other variants substitute y for the is seen here.
+The Middle English Dictionary's entry on peridot includes several variations: peridod, peritot, pelidod and pilidod — other variants substitute y for letter i used here.

-The earliest use in England is in the register of the St Albans Abbey, in Latin, and its translation in 1705 is possibly the first use of peridot in English.
-It records that on his death in 1245, Bishop John bequeathed various items, including peridot, to the Abbey.
+The earliest use of the word in English is possibly in the 1705 register of the St. Albans Abbey: The dual entry is in Latin with the translation to English listed as peridot.
+It records that on his death in 1245, Bishop John bequeathed various items, including peridot gems, to the Abbey.

 Appearance

 Peridot is one of the few gemstones that occur in only one color: an olive-green.
 The intensity and tint of the green, however, depends on the percentage of iron in the crystal structure, so the color of individual peridot gems can vary from yellow, to olive, to brownish-green.
 In rare cases, peridot may have a medium-dark toned, pure green with no secondary yellow hue or brown mask.
-Lighter colored gems are due to lower iron concentrations.
+Lighter-colored gems are due to lower iron concentrations.

 Mineral properties

 Crystal structure

-The molecular structure of peridot consist of isomorphic olivine, silicate, magnesium and iron in an orthorhombic crystal system.
-In an alternative view, the atomic structure can be described as a hexagonal, close-packed array of oxygen ions with half of the octahedral sites occupied with magnesium or iron ions and one-eighth of the tetrahedral sites occupied by silicon ions.
+The molecular structure of peridot consists of isomorphic olivine, silicate, magnesium and iron in an orthorhombic crystal system.
+In an alternative view, the atomic structure can be described as a hexagonal, close-packed array of oxygen ions with half of the octahedral sites occupied by magnesium or iron ions and one-eighth of the tetrahedral sites occupied by silicon ions.

 Surface property

-Oxidation of peridot does not occur at natural surface temperature and pressure, but begins to occur slowly at 600 C with rates increasing with temperature.
-The oxidation of the olivine occurs by initial breakdown of the fayalite component, and subsequent reaction with the forsterite component, to give magnetite and orthopyroxene.
+Oxidation of peridot does not occur at natural surface temperature and pressure but begins to occur slowly at 600 C with rates increasing with temperature.
+The oxidation of the olivine occurs by an initial breakdown of the fayalite component, and subsequent reaction with the forsterite component, to give magnetite and orthopyroxene.